1

 Heaney's commentary on this is worth quoting at some length:

-… (He) realizes that this spoken music is just a shadow of the unheard melody, "the mind's internal echo".
+Although Wordsworth is here describing the activity of composing aloud, of walking and talking, what the poetry reaches into is the activity of listening. … (He) realizes that this spoken music is just a shadow of the unheard melody, "the mind's internal echo".
 He is drawn into himself even as he speaks himself out, and it is this mesmerized attention to the echoes and invitations within that constitutes his poetic confidence.
 We need only recall for contrast the way WH Auden addressed himself to the discussion of the act of writing, always tackling it in terms of metre, stanza forms, philology, always keeping in front of us the idea of the poem as "a verbal contraption", to see how intimately and exactly Wordsworth is touching into the makings of his music in those lines.

 What we are presented with is a version of composition as listening, as a wise passiveness, a surrender to energies that spring within the centre of the mind, not composition as an active pursuit by the mind's circumference of something already [my italics] at the centre.
 The more attentively Wordsworth listens in, the more cheerfully and abundantly he speaks out.7